lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/usage.rst

 Usage of EnergyPlus as an FMU
 =============================

-Following items need to be observed when importing an FMU that contains EnergyPlus:
+The following items need to be observed when importing an FMU that contains EnergyPlus:

 1. A tool that imports the FMU must start and stop the simulation at midnight.
    [#f1]_